Bridging the Gap Between Clients and Consultants

 2. Remember that you are not alone.

-“As consultants, we are often brought in to provide external best practices and ideas, but change can be difficult when imposed externally.
+“As business partners, we are often brought in to provide external best practices and ideas, but change can be difficult when imposed externally.
 Get heavily engaged within your company’s culture and approach change from an insider's perspective.”

 3. Be comfortable being uncomfortable.